bmoreonrails/rails_tutorial/_chapters/chapter_13.md

       <% end %>
       ```

-  1. Update your soultion to match this solution.
+  1. Update your solution to match this solution.
 Save your changes and take a look at the form by visiting [http://localhost:3000/session/new](http://localhost:3000/session/new).
 {% endlist %}

 {% highlight erb linenos %}